Rye, Victoria: History

 Rye was proclaimed a town on 26 February 1861 and is partly in the parish of Wannaeue but mainly in the parish of Nepean, which is west of Government Road and Weeroona Street.
 The township went south to the southern boundary of the cemetery, with its east and west boundaries being Weir Street and Dundas Street.
 Suburban lots of 21 to 98 acres extended west to French St and south to a point just past the Golf Pde corner.
 Most of these suburban lots were bought by W.A.Blair, a Melbourne Lime Merchant.

 He also received grants for much land in the parishes of Wannaeue and Nepean.
 His objective was to establish a monopoly, which was only rivalled by John Cain.
 Many who had been engaged in the production of lime, such as Nathan Page, Tom Bennett, Edward Russell, Harold Bainbridge and Spunner, were dispossessed of their kilns by Blair in about 1867.
 Lime could be quarried throughout the area west of Boneo Road.
 Many golf courses and the Peninsula Hot Springs are on the sites of Limeburners' properties between Browns and Limestone Roads.
-An excellent reproduction of a lime kiln can be seen on the foreshore just east of White Cliff.
+A reproduction of a lime kiln is displayed on the foreshore just east of White Cliff.
 They were built into the side of a hill so that firewood and napped limestone could be loaded from above.

-Demand for Rye lime slackened in 1879 because of the opening of the Lilydale quarry but the Sullivans continued production south of Weeroona Road, later managed by Antonio Albress, and Blair's big kiln still operated on the Fire Station site.
+The demand for rye lime declined in 1879 with the opening of the Lilydale quarry.
+However, the Sullivans continued production south of Weeroona Road, with operations later managed by Antonio Albress.
+Blair's large kiln remained active at the Fire Station site.
 Ben Stenniken and James Sullivan became the leaders in a new industry, firewood.
 Ti tree had spread inland from the foreshore as the she-oaks had almost completely disappeared, having fired the kilns for decades.
 Cut into 2 foot 6 inch sections, the ti tree was shipped in former limecraft to heat bakers' ovens in Melbourne.

 Jim Brown and the Jennings family moved into farms near Browns Road just before and after 1910, the latter on former Blair land.
 Brown set about dealing with rampant ti tree and rabbits, while the Jennings family moved into dairy farming.
 Another feature on land granted to Blair was the McDonalds' Rye Golf Links, enclosed by Dundas Street and Golf Parade.
 (Sources: Parish and Rye Township maps, Lime Land Leisure.)

-More details are available on the Rye Historical Society website.

-(www.ryehistoricalsociety.weebly.com/index.html) The Post Office opened on 18 January 1858 as Tootgarook and was renamed Rye in 1870.
+The Post Office opened on 18 January 1858 as Tootgarook and was renamed Rye in 1870.